A professional’s guide to Quantum Technology

 In particular, we will refer to ‘classical’ technology to mean devices that don’t carefully exploit the possibilities of quantum physics.
 For example, you’re most likely reading this on a classical computer or phone right now, using the classical internet.
 Whereas classical computers (and other information technologies) work with ‘bits’, quantum technology will use a quantum mechanical variant called ‘quantum bits’, or shortly ‘qubits’.
 Generally, under the nomer of quantum technology, we distinguish four categories:

 In this blog, we mainly focus on computers and internet: simply because these are most likely to be used by a large number of (business) users.
 For further reading about the technical details of these technologies, we recommend the following sources as a great introduction:

 Quantum Country – a great online textbook about Quantum Computing by Andy Matuschak and Michael Nielsen.

 QuTech Academy’s School of Quantum – A broad range of topics explained using short videos.

 The Map of Quantum Computing (Youtube) – A 30-minute video that forms a great supplement to this blog.

-What can a Quantum Computer do for us?
+What can Quantum Technolgies do for us?